swapitsneil/ai-job-tracker-motia/README.md

 - Shows understanding of workflow automation patterns
 - Provides practical experience with orchestration layers

-**Sponsor Alignment**
-- Highlights Motia's capabilities in a production-ready application
-- Shows how Motia enables clean, maintainable backend code
-- Demonstrates the value of workflow automation in real applications

 ## 🏃 How to Run the Application